Be aware of the apps on your child’s cell phone.

 Here are just 6 cell phone apps or online platforms that parents need to be aware of if they hope to keep the connection alive, healthy, and active between their child.
 It is up to parents and concerned adults to determine whether these apps and cell phones along with tablets are dangerous to our young people.
 The dangers that can be found in these apps is in how they are used.

 Many of the apps just provide a convenient and often cheap means of communication.
 Most of these apps are free and can be used for connecting with other people.
 Some of the apps have filters where you can make funny faces and just be silly.
-The problem lies in the ability for teens to have conversations or share pictures that parents know nothing about.
+The problem lies in the ability of teens to have conversations or share pictures that parents know nothing about.

 Sometimes these conversations happen with people that the parents don’t know.
 More importantly, some of these individuals mean to do our children harm.